Media Appearances

 New Respect Online Cultural Safety Program (NRCS)/Oshki N’naadendimowin

 Many organizations and governments have implemented Indigenous cultural safety training for their staff since the release of the Truth & Reconciliation Commission’s Final Report with 94 Calls to Action in 2015.
-Dr. Mashford-Pringle heard the Thunder Bay Police Chief (2019) state that the force could not afford to have all police officers and staff take cultural safety training to improve relations with Indigenous Peoples in Thunder Bay.
-This was the impetus for creating the New Respect Online Cultural Safety Program.
+Dr. Mashford-Pringle heard the Thunder Bay Police Chief (2019) state that the force could not afford to have all police officers and staff take cultural safety training to improve relations with Indigenous Peoples in Thunder Bay, which was the impetus for creating the New Respect Online Cultural Safety Program.

 What is Cultural Safety?